jmc8290/jmc8290/README.md

 ### Hi there 👋
+I'm James!
+I'm currently a student at BYU majoring in Statistics with minors in Computer Science and Mathematics.
+I like to analyze data to learn about the not-so easy to see trends.
+I like various types of puzzles and languages.
+Također, govorim naš jezik da me cijeli svijet razumije ;)

 <!--
 **jmc8290/jmc8290** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.